Location

 For courses with scheduled final exams, they are required to be completed in person or at an approved invigilation site.

-If you started your program Fall 2022 and onwards, a mandatory field placement is a requirement of the program.
-Mandatory field placement is a for-credit, unpaid 4-week field placement that occurs at the end of your program.
+A mandatory field placement is a requirement of the program.
+Mandatory field placement is a 3-credit, unpaid, 4-week work experience that occurs at the end of your program.
 To be eligible for mandatory field placement, you need to finish your coursework and complete all pre-placement requirements.

 Find out more!